bloomreach/website-tutorial/README.md

-# Hippo CMS Tutorial: Building a Website
+# BloomReach Experience Manager Tutorial: Building a Website

-This tutorial will guide you through the development of GoGreen, Hippo's demo web site.
+This tutorial will guide you through the development of GoGreen, brXM's demo website.
 The tutorial follows two development iterations.
-In each iteration you will deliver a working site and increase your Hippo knowledge level at the same time.
-At the end of the tutorial, you will have a good idea of the basic development tasks involved in the implementation of a Hippo-based web site.
+In each iteration, you will deliver a working site and increase your brXM knowledge level at the same time.
+At the end of the tutorial, you will have a good idea of the basic development tasks involved in the implementation of a brXM-based website.

 ## Full tutorial:
 [https://www.onehippo.org/trails/developer-trail/introduction.html](https://www.onehippo.org/trails/developer-trail/introduction.html)